ok-nick/opensource.contentauth.org/docs/manifest/writing/assertions-actions.md

 V1 actions are fully specified in the `actions` array.
 However, a v2 action may either be fully specified in an element of the `actions` array or it may be derived from an element in the `templates` array with the same action name.

 <div class="review-comment">
-The CAI APIs can read all v2 actions and write most v2 actions.
+The CAI APIs can read all v2 actions and write **most** v2 actions.
 What v2 actions can it NOT write?
+We should document that.
 </div>

 ### Action names